 Pet food that is left outdoors often attracts them, too, so put food bowls away after your pets eat or feed them indoors instead.

 You can buy animal repellents with strong odors that raccoons dislike, but they usually have to be reapplied after it rains and they wear off quickly.
 At present, no chemical products are registered to control raccoons.
 Toxic baits are not recommended because of the danger to humans and animals.

 Instead, use tightly-fitting lids on trash cans; strap lids down with bungee cords; or weigh them down with heavy objects.
 You can also keep the cans in a locked shed or other outbuilding until you can dispose of the trash.
 Also, secure compost bins.

 Remove water fountains so raccoons won’t visit them to drink and wash their food.
+Block access to small fish ponds.
 Remove or lock bird feeders and birdseed containers.
 If you use them a feeder, keep the ground underneath free of spilled seeds.

 Remove piles of sticks, leaves and other debris that raccoons might use for a den.

 Raccoons can adapt to live almost anywhere.
 They like being near water and hardwood trees, so they often inhabit areas around rivers, lakes, and marshes.
 When it’s time to bear their young, or take shelter during cold weather, they nest in piles of brush, hollow trees, barns, crawl spaces, attics, or burrows in the ground.
 Most often active at night, they will come out during the day to find food.

 Yes, raccoons do bite.
 Raccoons are aggressive, though a normal, healthy raccoon (one that does not have rabies, for example) may first grunt or puff out its fur to try to scare away a person or another animal.
 A raccoon that feels threatened or unable to escape may bite or scratch.

 Do Raccoons Carry Diseases?